Confidence Guarantee - Read more

 You’ll be based at Kata Beach, which is on the south-western coast of Phuket and one of the most famous beaches on the whole island.
 Kata Beach actually consists of two beaches: Kata Yai, the “big” beach, and Kata Noi, the “small” beach.
 Both beaches have fine, golden sand.
 The water is clear, calm and relatively shallow – ideal beach for children and adults alike.
 Kata Beach is considerably quieter than the famous Patong Beach, but it still offers a good selection of nice restaurants, pleasant bars and shops.

-Day 6: Island tour visiting Big Buddha, Phuket Old Town and Chillva Night Market
+Day 6: Island tour visiting Wat Chalong, Phuket Old Town and Chillva Night Market

 The day is yours to do as you please until the afternoon, when you’ll be going on an exciting guided tour of the island.
 Phuket has been nicknamed the “Pearl of the Andeman”, and for good reason.

-From here, you are driven to the cosy and charming Phuket Old Town, located north-east of the Big Buddha.
+From here, you will be driven to the cosy and charming Phuket Old Town.
 In the early days, the town was an important hub for trade between China, India and Europe, and the Chinese and Portuguese in particular have left their mark on the town.
 Discover the fascinating architecture with its colourful Sino-Portuguese houses and learn more about the town and the exciting history of the island.
 Phuket Old Town also offers trendy shops and art galleries alongside cosy cafés and restaurants.

 Dinner is served at the hip Chillva Market, a short drive away, where, you can taste the market’s delicious local specialities, such as juicy satay skewers, grilled lobster, sushi, and the dessert sticky rice with mango.
 Sit yourself down on a plastic stool and enjoy the atmosphere, often with live music to complete the mood.